1934 United States Senate election in Pennsylvania

 The 1934 United States Senate election in Pennsylvania was held on November 6, 1934.
 Incumbent Republican U.S. Senator David A. Reed sought re-election to another term, but was defeated by Democratic nominee Joseph F. Guffey.

-As of 2021, this is the last time the following counties have voted Democratic in a Senate election: Adams, Blair, Bedford, Cumberland, Franklin, Juniata, and Pike.
+This was the first time Democrats won a Senate seat in the state since 1881.
+As of 2023, this is the last time the following counties have voted Democratic in a Senate election: Adams, Blair, Bedford, Cumberland, Franklin, Juniata, and Pike.